ghaiklor/sails-service-hash/README.md

 Each of Hash instances has 4 methods:

-- hash(data) - Hash your data and returns Promise
+- hash(data, config) - Hash your data and returns Promise.
+In config you can override pre-defined config.
-- hashSync(data) - Hash your data and returns hash
+- hashSync(data, config) - Hash your data and returns hash.
+In config you can override pre-defined config.
-- compare(plainData, hash) - Compare plainData with hash and returns Promise
+- compare(plainData, hash) - Compare plainData with hash and returns Promise.
-- compareSync(plainData, hash) - Compare plainData with hash and returns Boolean
+- compareSync(plainData, hash) - Compare plainData with hash and returns Boolean.

 ## Examples